my-lambda-projects/lambda-docs/download (21).md

 ##### Overview

-Now that we know all about functional components and how to pass arguments (props) through to those components and render those props data to the screen using JSX, we’re going to learn all about nesting components that may rely on one or another prop value from a parent component.﻿
+Now that we know all about functional components and how to pass arguments (props) through to those components and render those props data to the screen using JSX, we’re going to learn all about nesting components that may rely on one or another prop value from a parent component.

 Let’s take a look at the following code example and learn how we can achieve this idea of nesting components: